edheltzel/dotfiles/README.md

 - local (local/)
   - User-specific data not configuration-related. ie: dictionaries, wallpapers, misc items that mean nothing, etc.
 - warp (warp/)
-  - I like Warp but I really like iTerm2
+  - I like Warp but I really like iTerm2 better.
+I'm keeping this here for now, but I'm not sure if I'll keep it around.
+  - iTerm's preferences are synced with iCloud Drive.

 ## Scripts